connectrpc/connectrpc.com/docs/protocol.md

 accepts the **Content-Encoding** used for the request if present.
 Servers must assume that all clients accept "identity" as their least preferred encoding, even when **Accept-Encoding** is omitted.
-Servers should treat **Accept-Encoding** as an ordered list, with the client's most preferred encoding first and least preferred encoding last.
+Servers should treat **Accept-Encoding** as a list of equal preference and decide an appropriate encoding based on it.
 This is a simplification fo standard HTTP semantics that excludes quality values.
+If a user configures a server with an ordered list of encodings, it should be compared in order to client's **Accept-Encoding** to determine the encoding for a response.
 If the client uses an unsupported **Content-Encoding**, servers should return an error with code "unimplemented" and a message listing the supported encodings.

 If **Timeout** is omitted, the server should assume an infinite timeout.
 The protocol accommodates timeouts of more than 100 days.
 Client implementations